 Dumbledore sighed.
 ‘Your godfather can at times be quite rash.
 That prophecy was one of the few things that might’ve been able to lure Tom from hiding before he was ready.
 Mundungus Fletcher, for all his flaws, was very loyal to me.
 I helped him out of a tight spot and offered him a second chance, you see.’

 ‘He warned you about Sirius.’

-‘He did indeed.
-I wasn’t sure what to make of it to begin with, but I knew Sirius knew it’d take either you to remove the record, so I attempted to plan accordingly.’
+‘He did indeed, Harry.
+I wasn’t sure what to make of it to begin with, but I knew Sirius knew it’d take you to remove the record, so I attempted to plan accordingly.’

 ‘Nobody from the Order came.’
-A note of accusation slipped into his tone.
-‘We found Mundungus’ body and Sirius called for back up, but you never came.’
+A note of accusation slipped into Harry’s tone.
+‘We found Mundungus’s body and Sirius called for backup, but you never came.’

-Dumbledore flinched and deep creases marred his brow.
+Dumbledore flinched, deep creases marring his brow.
 ‘We had to wait.
-Only a privileged few knew of Tom’s plan to attack.
-I have no doubt they were all told different days.
-Whomever cast the Dark Mark over London didn’t do so with Tom’s blessing and Professor Snape had to be very careful not to be branded a traitor.
-His position as a spy mustn’t be compromised.’
+Only a privileged few knew of Tom’s plan to attack and I have no doubt they were all told different days.
+Whoever cast the Dark Mark over London did not do so with Tom’s blessing and Professor Snape had to be very careful to not be branded a traitor.
+His position as a spy must not be compromised.’

 ‘Did Snape tell you to delay?’
 Harry asked.
 ‘I bet he did.’